Skip to Main Content

 The colleges you listed on your FAFSA will receive your information within one day of processing.
 Next, your school will calculate your financial aid based on its total cost of attendance (COA) and your Student Aid Index (SAI).
 Once the calculations are complete, you'll receive a financial aid award letter detailing your aid package.

-Receive award letters: Timing varies
+Receive financial aid award letters: Timing varies

 Financial aid award letters are typically issued alongside your college acceptance offer.
 These letters provide a detailed breakdown of your financial aid package, including federal, state, institutional, and sometimes external scholarships.